sparkle-project/sparkle-project.github.io/documentation/gentle-reminders/index.md

 title: Gentle Update Reminders
 ---

+## Gentle Update Reminders

+While Sparkle's standard UI tries to provide update reminders to the user at opportune times, the gentle update reminder APIs allow developers to provide and customize update reminders in a more gentle way.

-**Note**: This article is for Sparkle 2.2, which is currently unreleased.
+**Note**: This article is for Sparkle 2.2, which is currently in beta.

-## Scheduled Update Checks
+### About Update Checks

-By default, when your application launches for the first time Sparkle is not granted permission to make any update checks.
-On the second launch of your application, Sparkle prompts the user asking if it is allowed to check for new updates automatically.
-This is defined by the [`SUEnableAutomaticChecks`](/documentation/customization) setting.

-Once Sparkle is granted permission, it is programmed to schedule update checks on a regular basis defined by the [`SUScheduledCheckInterval`](/documentation/customization/) setting.
+Once Sparkle has permission to check for updates automatically, it is programmed to schedule update checks on a regular basis defined by the [`SUScheduledCheckInterval`](/documentation/customization/) setting.
+Sparkle handles this automatically without polling your server too often and by ensuring that users receive updates in a timely manner.

-Letting Sparkle handle checking for updates automatically provides a couple benefits:
-* It ensures your server is not polled too often (for when an app is re-launched frequently)
-* It ensures update checks trigger often enough (for when your app has not quit or computer hasn't been rebooted for a long time)

 As of Sparkle 2.2, Sparkle prioritizes showing scheduled update alerts for regular (non-backgrounded) applications at opportune times when:
 * The user just launched your app or just granted your app permission to check for updates automatically
 * The user's system has been idle for some time and no assertion has been made by your app to prevent display sleep while your app is active
 * The user comes back to your application from another application (instead of showing an alert when a user is actively using your app)

-For backgrounded applications (apps that do not appear in the Dock), Sparkle 2.2 onwards will not let a scheduled update alert steal focus from another application that may be active (with the exception of your application having just been launched by the user).
-Update alerts will show up in the background behind other apps, and behind other windows of your app when your app is currently active.
+For backgrounded applications (apps that do not appear in the Dock), Sparkle 2.2 onwards will not let a scheduled update alert steal focus from another application or window that may be currently active -- with the one exception of when your application just launched.
+Scheduled update alerts that show up after launch will be presented behind other apps and windows.

-Note even for updates downloaded automatically and silently in the background, Sparkle may show an update alert to the user if the application hasn't quit for 1 week or if the user needs to authorize to install the update (due to lack of sufficient write permissions).
+Note even for updates downloaded automatically and silently in the background, Sparkle may show an update alert to the user if the application hasn't quit for 1 week or if the user needs to authorize to install an update due to lack of sufficient write permissions.
+Sparkle does not operate in a UI-less mode in all cases even if updates are set to automatically download.

 If you want your application to deliver scheduled alerts in a gentle yet noticeable manner, you may opt into Sparkle's Gentle Reminders APIs.
 These are a part of [SPUStandardUserDriverDelegate](/documentation/api-reference/Protocols/SPUStandardUserDriverDelegate.html), which is a part of Sparkle's standard user interface.

-## Gentle Reminders APIs
+### Gentle Reminders APIs

 These APIs can be used to implement gentle reminders for your app: